7178301/Eagle/README.md

 	- Download the repository from https://github.com/7178301/Eagle.git
 	- Change to the development branch
+	- Open Android Studio and click "Import Project"
-	- Use Android Studio to open the eagle project in the root of the repository
+	- Navigate to and select the root folder "sparrow"
-	- Ensure yo dollow all prompts to download appropriate SDK's, build-tools, platform-tools etc...
+	- Ensure you allow dependencies to download including appropriate SDK's, build-tools, platform-tools etc...
 	- Click Run -> Edit Configurations
 	- Add a new Gradle configuration
 	- Add the following configurations